Kloudations/Kloudations/README.md

 ***Watch out for @NostalgicSplatterling -- you don't want to be around this person.
 Pokemon and CP kink haver.

-Find out the rest about me on my Patreon: www.patreon.com/kittspi

 **Don't copy my skins, please.
 Grow some balls and enhance your own creativity.**

 **If I'm doing something wrong out in public, honest to God tell me.
-I heavily loathe free-hiders.**
+I loathe free-hiders.**

 ☁️ . ☁️ . ☁️ . ☁️ . ☁️

 **Quick About Me:**

-My name's Kitt(spi)/Korryn/Kloudy
+My name's Kitt(spi)/Korryn/Kloudy.
+I go by many other names too.
+I'll probably list them by the time I properly make a Strawpage.

 ♀️(She/Her) They/Them.
 He/Him is fine.
 Cis-Girl.
+Safe-to-say tomboyish??

+🌈 -- My skin/morph style usually has a rainbow theme to it, unless the colors are difficult to blend otherwise.
+It can vary between dull and bright-- there's no realtime consistency with it.
+But if you see someone that appears to be "Skittle-fied", you've likely spotted the one and only Kittspi (me 😊).

+❌ -- I dislike copying/taking hard inspo.
+Vice versa as well.
+If I end up having a similar morph/skin to any of yours, varying on mood, then I could change its design; just ask me. **If you do not see the following social tags: (PATREON- ☁️ Kloudy Kittspi..); (GITHUB- @KLOUDATIONS); then it's not me.
+Just to get that established.**

 --------